The FE 'HandyTools' subsystem

-If you added 'feHandyTools' as a quick-launch icon in the Gnome panel at the top of the screen, you could use the same technique to avoid having to update the properties of that quick-launch-panel icon with new releases of feHandyTools.
+If you added 'feHandyTools' as a 'quick-launch' icon in the Gnome2 panel at the top of the screen, you could use the same technique to avoid having to update the properties of that quick-launch-panel icon with new releases of feHandyTools.

 We are now ready to use the new installation, via desktop (or panel) icon or via command alias.